 Mid-September – Decision Notification

-The application cycle for the fall program is now closed.
+The application cycle for the spring program is now CLOSED.

 Angie Pares Alicea